ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 Cutoff mode options

-When mode is Cutoff & Fade, two extra fields appear:
+When mode is Cutoff & Fade, extra fields appear:

 Setting Default What it controls

-Cutoff after which element After About Where the fade begins.
-Options: Header only · After Tab Nav · After Quote / Slogan · After About
+Cutoff after which element After About Where the fade begins — options listed shortest to longest: Header only · After Tab Nav · After Quote/Slogan · After About · After 1st/2nd/3rd content section

-About text character limit 250 Only relevant when cutoff = After About — truncates the About text after N characters before the fade
+About text character limit 250 Truncates the About text after N characters before the fade (only when cutoff = After About)

-Non-first tabs treatment None Applies to Specialties / Reviews / Photos / any tab beyond the first.
-Options: None · Dim · Disable · Hide entirely
+Other profile tabs Keep all tabs What happens to Specialties / Reviews / Photos / any tab beyond Overview.
+Options: Keep all · Dim · Disable · Hide entirely

 About the "After Tab Nav" option — this shows the tab BUTTONS but fades the tab CONTENT.
-It's the strongest teaser pattern: visitors see there are more tabs (Reviews, Photos, Specialties, etc.) without seeing what's in them, which drives sign-up curiosity.
+Visitors see there are more tabs (Reviews, Photos, Specialties) without seeing what's in them, which drives sign-up curiosity.
+It's the strongest teaser pattern.

 Header buttons treatment

-The Send Message / See Phone / Write Review buttons at the top of the profile have their own behavior settings, independent of the mode.
-Pick how each behaves for logged-out viewers:
+The Send Message / See Phone / Write Review buttons at the top of the profile have their own behavior, independent of the mode:

 Treatment What happens